There is something for everyone to love within these exotic vacations!

 Not only is Istanbul well-known for its amazing architecture throughout the city, but also its beautiful beaches.
 There are many beaches throughout Istanbul, perfect for sunbathing and swimming.
 It’s the best of both worlds!

 There are a few different places in Belize I would recommend staying in if you’re looking for an exotic vacation destination.

 Belize City is the country’s main port city.
 This city is filled with culture, color, and colonial buildings.
 It can be touristy at times, but I recommend staying here if you’re looking to eat good food and take trips to other parts of the country as lots of transportation running throughout the city.

 San Pedro is another beautiful city to visit and is a great destination for those who want to spend time in the ocean.
 Ambergris Caye in San Pedro provides absolutely gorgeous views, snorkeling, and diving.

 When traveling to Belize, don’t miss The Blue Hole, a giant sinkhole in the ocean just off of the coast.

 20. Lake Atitlán, Guatemala

-Lake Atitlán is an amazing natural wonder that is every nature-lover’s dream come true.
+Lake Atitlán is an amazing natural wonder that is every nature lover’s dream come true.
 The lake is a body of water located within a volcanic crater.
 It’s well-known among hikers and backpackers.
-The blue water and mountainous volcanic background makes for an amazing photo-op.
+The blue water and mountainous volcanic background make for an amazing photo-op.

 If you want to visit Lake Atitlán, I recommend staying in the nearby city called Panajachel.
 This city is quite touristy and well-developed.
 It also has some amazing stores for shopping!